 HOW IS THE TAIL DOCKED?

 So, this newborn, tiny pup just hours old is taken to the vet where it is held down while her tail is clamped and then the tail is sliced off while the puppy is fully awake and screaming.
-The surgical knife cuts through skin, muscle, sensitive nerves and the cartilage that would later become the tailbone.
+The surgical knife cuts through skin, muscle, sensitive nerves, cartilage and tailbone.
 The raw, open tail is then stitched up, again, without any anesthesia.
 The poor helpless puppy will continue to scream until it is too exhausted and then just whimper for the next 3-4 day.
 Because the raw, open wound of the chopped off tail is right at the anal opening where the feces will come out and be licked all over by mom, the risk of infection that, in such a young puppy, could become septic and life threatening quickly and easily, is high, so the puppy is put on antibiotics for the first week or two of life.
 Now, a helpless newborn puppy who is in so much pain that if does not feel like nursing and on antibiotics that can reek havoc on a digestive system that has just developed and only been functioning days, now has to fight for its life and what little it does eat, its tiny body uses to heal itself rather than grow.
-We used to offer an option of having your pups tail docked even if the litter was left with the tail in tact.
-I cannot tell you how many times I would dock the largest, heftiest pup for a customer and later see it be so significantly behind on growth from his/her siblings that at 3 weeks of age, they do not even appear to be from the same litter!!
+I know many breeders who will partially dock- meaning dock some of the pups in a litter and leave some with their tail in tact.
+I cannot tell you how many times I have seen the largest, heftiest pup docked for a customer and later see it be so significantly behind on growth from his/her siblings that at 3 weeks of age, they do not even appear to be from the same litter!!
 Weighing as little as 1/4 the size and weight of their siblings!!
 Breeders who dock the entire litter WILL NOT SEE this as ALL the pups are behind, so appear to be “normal”.

 Why were the tails of Rottweilers originally docked?